 It’s true enough that 90% of your costs in both time and money are in implementation, not development.
 It’s a crying shame but it’s true.
 Never underestimate the amount of time and effort that will be required after you have given birth to your baby product or service.
 Just like human babies, they require a lot of effort, expense, care and feeding, training and support to bring them up to their full potential.
 And as with kids, be patient; they’re marvelous when they’re all grown up!

-So, there are the first twelve tips—more in future posts.
+So, there are the first twelve tips—read the rest below.